-• On March 31, 2014, HKMA announced that the new phase of the OTC derivatives Trade Repository (HKTR) will be launched in September 2014.
+- On March 31, 2014, HKMA announced that the new phase of the OTC derivatives Trade Repository (HKTR) would be launched in September 2014.
 In this new phase, 15 products of FX, Rates and Equity will be introduced and institutions could report on a voluntary basis.
 HKMA has also updated the Reference Manual for Reporting Service and the Administration and Interface Development Guide to accommodate these new products together with some refinements to the existing procedures and technical specifications for reporting.
-Another batch of products will be added by the end of 2015 to complete the product coverage of the HKTR.
+Another batch of products will be added by the end of 2015 to complete the product coverage of the HKTR. - On July 18, 2014, the HKMA and the SFC issued a consultation paper on mandatory reporting and recordkeeping obligations under the new OTC derivatives regime.
+Reporting parties are required to report certain vanilla interest rate swaps (floating vs. fixed and floating vs. floating) and non-deliverable forward transactions to the HK Trade Repository.
+Transactions conducted in Hong Kong are also reportable, subject to certain conditions.
+Reporting parties include Authorized institutions (AIs), approved money brokers (AMBs), licensed corporations (LCs), central counterparties (CCPs) that provide clearing services to persons in HK and other persons (subject to a reporting threshold of US\$3billion for IRS and US\$1billion for NDF) that are based in or operate from Hong Kong (Hong Kong persons).
+In particular, Hong Kong persons will cover all Hong Kong residents and all entities established under Hong Kong law (including all partnerships, trusts, companies and other entities established under Hong Kong law), and all overseas companies registered or required to be registered under the Companies Ordinance (non-Hong Kong companies).